louiaphi/GRSim/DEVLOG.md

 - 29.1.2026 Made Heatmap Visualization of H field Strength.
 Inside the ring singularity r ≈ 0 -> circle singularity (Note 1)
 - 1.2 Started Camera Debugging (If you include "making it worse" in the definition of debugging)
 - 14-16.3 Worked on drawing picture to screen an simulate collisions with different obejcts like accretion disk, black hole or Sphere of "I don't care to simulate this any further"
-- 18.3 Fixed Bug with Camera when Aspectration != 1 and fixed holes in Black hole (took 3 days to fix this bug)
+- 18.3 Fixed Bug with Camera when Aspect ratio != 1 and fixed holes in Black hole (took 3 days to fix this bug) (small brake because of holidays and Antikenfahrt)
+- 24-26.4 translated to hlsl
+- 27.4 made better version of Accretiondisk
+- fixed Accretiondisk and added Background image

 ## ToDo